Recent Fire Damage Posts

 Why Smoke Detectors Are Important

 We know this is bad, and we should think twice before taking out the batteries.
 Why?
 Because fire detectors work.
-According to The National Fire Protection Association three out of five home fire deaths come from homes that don’t have a smoke alarm.
+According to The National Fire Protection Association, 3 out of 5 homes without a smoke alarm experience deaths.
+Let smoke detectors help your family!

-So, be sure to check your smoke detectors once a year, replace the batteries and make sure each fire detector is working in your home – they save lives after all!
+So, be sure to check your smoke detectors once a year, replace the batteries, and make sure each smoke detector is working in your home – they save lives, after all!
+For additional fire safety tips, visit The National Fire Protection Association.

 Overcoming Soot Damage

-Your Tennessee home was not intended to stop fires before they spread to other areas of the house.
-In fact, most of the materials used for the construction of your home have the ability to catch fire and help it to spread throughout the structure.
-Unfortunately, this can spread the effects of this blaze all throughout your property and cause a lot of work for the professional restoration team that you choose to help clean up this mess.
+Your Clarksville, Tennessee, home was not intended to stop fires before they spread to other areas of the house.
+Most of the materials used for constructing your home can catch fire and help it spread throughout the structure.
+Unfortunately, this can spread the effects of this blaze throughout your property and cause a lot of work for the professional restoration team you choose to help clean up this mess.

 Working to clean up the mess after the incident is over is no easy task, either.
-Most often the substantial effects that stand out are smoke and soot damages.
-These are common versions of fire damage in homes, and they can often prove to be challenging to remove without the right equipment.
+Most often, the substantial effects that stand out are smoke and soot damages.
+These are standard versions of fire damage in homes, and they can often prove to be challenging to remove without the right equipment.

 Fortunately, our SERVPRO professionals have the tools and expertise to help you through often widespread soot damages throughout your household.
-While the most concentrated of this effect can get found around the fires originating point where it burned the longest, this is not always the case.
-This matted debris and film from the combustion leaves a dark, often black residue on surfaces, furniture, flooring, and other materials.
+While the most concentrated of this effect can be found around the fire's originating point where it burned the longest, this is not always the case.
+This matted debris and film from the combustion leave a dark, often black residue on surfaces, furniture, flooring, and other materials.

 Removing this residue requires multiple approaches.
 For wall surfaces, scrubbing with wet and dry sponges can often remove the bulk of the present film.
 Confined spaces like ductwork require high powered vacuums to get used instead.

 There is very little that most homeowners can do alone to bring their homes back from the harmful effects of a fire.
-When you face these kinds of damages, seek out the professionals we employ at SERVPRO.
+When you face these kinds of damages, seek out the professionals we employ at SERVPRO of Montgomery County.
 We can respond quickly and get your home back to preloss conditions as soon as possible.
-Give us a call 24/7 at (931) 645-1285
+Give us a call 24/7 at (931) 645-1285.

 Five Ways to Avoid Kitchen Hazards